Be prepared for the upcoming Google change

 Sherpa Digital recommends that all website owners make sure they get an SSL certificate installed and implemented on their website.
 Not only does it secure your domain, but not having it can affect your website traffic, leads and sales.

-If you are on one of our Care Plans, you can add an SSL certificate to your website plan for just $5 a month (Metro Package have this included!).
+If you are on one of our care plans and also have hosting with us, you are already getting an SSL certificate for your website.
 This is inclusive of the installation and implementation, where we check all your site pages to ensure there is no mixed-mode content (ie., HTTP content mixed with HTTPS) and that the little green padlock is working.
-Please note that this is only available to Sherpa Digital customers on one of our Care Plans.
+Please note that this is only available to Sherpa Digital customers who also have hosting.
+If you need assistance to get on board with us, please get in touch.